Around five million people in England and Wales live in a flood risk area, but many will not be aware.

-To find out which areas are considered at risk of flood, visit: https://www.gov.uk/prepare-for-a-flood/find-out-if-youre-at-risk and enter your postcode (or that of the property you’re planning on moving to).
+To find out which areas are considered at risk of flood, visit gov.uk and enter your postcode (or that of the property you’re planning on moving to).
 If a property you plan to move to is considered at risk of flooding, it could affect your ability to obtain insurance cover.

 The Environment Agency categorise the risk of flooding as follows:

 - Low risk - the probability of flooding is less than 1 in 100 but greater than or equal to 1 in 1000

 - Medium risk - the probability of flooding is less than 1 in 30 but greater than or equal to 1 in 100

 - High risk - the probability of flooding is greater than or equal to 1 in 30.

 The Environment Agency categories provide a statistical measurement showing the relative likelihood of your property being flooded and also how serious the level of flooding will be.
 It doesn’t mean that if your house has flooded recently, it won’t flood for another 30 or 100 years.